Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Related Work

 \subsection{Diffusion for Network Weight Generation}

-Generating neural network weights is a relatively nascent research area~\cite{wang2024neural}.
-An initial line of work involved training MLPs to overfit implicit neural fields, distilling them into model weights, and subsequently generating these MLP weights as an alternative to directly generating the fields~\cite{erkocc2023hyperdiffusion}.
-Another category proposes using generated weights to replace hand-crafted initialization, thereby accelerating and improving the neural network training process~\cite{gong2024efficient, schurholt2022hyper, schurholt2024towards}.
+Generating neural network weights is a relatively nascent research area~\citep{wang2024neural}.
+An initial line of work involved training MLPs to overfit implicit neural fields, distilling them into model weights, and subsequently generating these MLP weights as an alternative to directly generating the fields~\citep{erkocc2023hyperdiffusion, li2025weightflow}.
+Another category proposes using generated weights to replace hand-crafted initialization, thereby accelerating and improving the neural network training process~\citep{gong2024efficient, schurholt2022hyper, schurholt2024towards}.
 These efforts primarily focus on image modalities.
 More recent studies leverage diffusion models to address generalization in various domains.
-Yuan et al.~\cite{yuan2024spatio} employ urban knowledge graph as prompts to guide diffusion for generating spatio-temporal prediction model weights for new cities.
-Zhang et al.~\cite{zhang2024metadiff} replace the inner loop gradient updates of the meta learning with diffusion-generated weights.
-A recent work~\cite{soro2024diffusion} explores extracting features from unseen datasets and controlling diffusion to generate adapted model weights for them.
-However, these methods exhibit limited zero-shot performance.
+Yuan et al.~\citep{yuan2024spatio} employ urban knowledge graph as prompts to guide diffusion for generating spatio-temporal prediction model weights for new cities. \citet{zhang2024metadiff} replace the inner loop gradient updates of the meta learning with diffusion-generated weights. \citet{xie2024weight} improve test-time generalization on time-varying systems by weight generation.
+Recent works~\citep{soro2024diffusion,charakorn2025text,liang2025drag} explores extracting features from unseen datasets and controlling diffusion to generate adapted model weights for them.
+However, most of these methods exhibit limited zero-shot performance.
 This may stem from them disrupting the neural network's inherent topological connections by directly flattening the weights, which constrains the representational capacity of the generative model.
-In contrast, we organize weights in the form of a neural graph and introduce a function loss to guide their representation.
-The zero-shot prediction performance of our generated model surpasses pre-trained models with hundreds of times more weights.
+We contrast DynaDiff with the latest weight generation methods (Table~\ref{tab:related_comparison}) to highlight our technical distinctions, including the structured weight graph, the dynamics-informed prompter, and the functional loss.